yazeedAlrawashdeh/stake-coinflip-analysis/README.md

 #  Stake Flip Analyzer

+I'm no expert, I'm looking forward to collaborating with you where we can share ideas and potentially work it out.

 A community-driven browser-based project to **track and analyze the fairness of the coin flip game on [Stake.com](https://stake.com)**.

 We aim to: